Sepehr79/JBlockChain/README.md

 * **Double Spending Prevention**: The TimestampServer explicitly rejects transactions that attempt to reuse inputs.

-* **Cryptographic Integrity**: All transactions are signed via private keys and verified using ECDSA or RSA via Java Security.
+* **Cryptographic Integrity**: All transactions are signed via private keys and verified using DSA via Java Security.

 * **Immutable Ledger**: Once a block is mined via the proofofwork package, transactions are cryptographically linked.